TobikoData/sqlmesh/docs/guides/scheduling.md

        sqlmesh_example.example_full_model ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100.0% • 1/1 • 0:00:00
 ```

-**Note:** The `sqlmesh run` command performs model evaluation based on the missing data intervals identified at the time of running.
-The command itself doesn't run continuously and exits once the evaluation is complete.
+**Note:** The `sqlmesh run` command performs model execution based on the missing data intervals identified at the time of running.
+The command itself doesn't run continuously and exits once the execution is complete.
 It is the responsibility of users to run this command periodically with a cron job, a CI / CD tool like Jenkins, or via similar means.

 ## Integrating with Airflow